top of page

 • Check the weather!
 If it is raining, bring an umbrella and blanket or towel.
 Wear full coverage clothing and ugg boots.

-• DO NOT wear jewellery to your spray tan appointment unless it can be easily removed.
+• DO NOT wear jewellery to your appointment unless it can be easily removed.

 • DO NOT wear red clothing.
 This can potentially turn the bronzer green whilst it is on your skin prior to showering.

-• During the tan, most people like to be completely naked so they don't end up with any tan lines.
-If you do not wish to be spray tanned naked you can wear a strapless bra, thin g-string, your own underwear, bikini, whatever you feel comfortable in!
+• If you do not wish to be spray tanned naked, you can wear a strapless bra, g-string, your own underwear, bikini, or whatever you feel comfortable in!

-• All disposable items (bandeau bras, hair nets, g-strings sticky feet) are also provided for you if you require them.
+• All disposable items (bandeau bras, hair nets, g-strings & sticky feet) are provided if you require them.

-• For those that want to avoid tan lines altogether but don't want to go completely naked, you can wear a "c-string".
+• If you want to avoid tan lines altogether, but don't want to go completely naked, you can wear a "c-string".
 These are available to purchase in the salon for $10.
-You can wash and bring back to each appointment.
+You can wash and bring to each appointment.

 • "Tantoos" and novelty nipple covers are also available just for fun!